mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ## How To Explore ?

 Q-learning did not specify how we select actions.
 It just required that they have sufficient variety to converge to the optimal policy and q values.
-Now we're taling about how to select actions in a way that will enable q-learning to its magic.
+Now we're talking about how to select actions in a way that will enable q-learning to its magic.

-ε-greedy
+ - Several schemes for forcing exploration
+    - Simplest: random actions ( ε-greedy)
+    - Every time step, flip a coin
+    - With (small) probability ε , act randomly
+    - With (large) probability 1-ε , act on current policy

+ - Problems with random actions?
+    - You do eventually explore the space, but keep thrashing around once learning is done
+    - One solution: lower ε  over time
+    - Another solution: exploration functions ( better way )

 Which means we often go to our favorite place but every now and then when the coin comes up random  we try something at random.

-Problems  Example
+Example: 挖掘机学步

 ε: 0.8